Reading time: 2 minutes

-If you’re rejected for a job what comes to mind?
+If you’re rejected for a job, what do you feel?
+Maybe disappointment comes first.
+Maybe frustration.

-When I graduated from university, the flood of job rejection letters left me questioning my worthiness and competence at every turn.
+When I graduated from university, the flood of job rejections left me questioning myself.
 It felt like no matter how hard I tried, I couldn’t shake the feeling of being inadequate as a candidate.
-The voices of doubt grew louder and louder.
+That feeling of not being enough just wouldn’t go away.

-Looking back on those dark days, I realize now how much weight I had placed on the opinions of others and how deeply I had allowed myself to be influenced by external validation.
+Looking back now, I realize now how much weight I had placed on the opinions of others and how deeply I had allowed myself to be influenced by external validation instead of trusting my own judgment.

 Reflection on Past Rejections